sdil/personal-blog/content/learning/index.md

 ## 2018

-I'm working as a full-time SWE
+I started working as a full-time SWE at Onapp KL

 - \*Taught myself basics of message brokering & how asynchronous, microservice system works.
 It radically changed my views on how scalable systems are built.
 - Learned about Python concurrency, multithreading and multiprocessing.
 Encountered a problem with Global Interpreter Lock (GIL) and solved it by not sharing a variable between the threads